Changing divorce for good.

 Family attorneys wind up doing a lot of paperwork, a reality that is cumbersome for them, and expensive for their clients.
 Wevorce has developed software that helps attorneys complete that paperwork in 60 percent of the time that it normally takes.
 Clients can answer questions using a tablet while meeting with the attorney and complete other components of the process on their computers at home.

-In addition to walking the couple through the legal process, the software gives couples helpful information about the complexity of what they are going through.
+In addition to walking the couple through the process, the software gives couples helpful information about the complexity of what they are going through.
 For instance, there’s a video that explains how the brain’s amygdala region, where emotions are stored, is affected during a divorce.
-When someone is going through a divorce it is impossible to make a logical decision.
+When someone is going through the emotions of divorce it is impossible to make a logical decision.
 The video shows parents that when they experience an emotional trigger, they can have a rush of adrenaline that lasts for hours.
-To relieve this, the video suggests that they go for a walk in order to calm down and get back to making logical decisions.
+To relieve this, the video suggests that they identify a way to calm down and get back to making logical decisions.

 Companies such as LegalZoom have provided online paperwork that is standard in divorce settlements.
 However, people have a hard time navigating hundreds of pages of legal documents, “Even if you choose do-it-yourself methods, they are dealing with 170 pages of double sided documents that use jargin like “pro rata” and “jurisdiction” that the average family has a hard time understanding.”
 Michelle said.
 "We populate those legal documents and we are doing it in a much more human fashion."

 In just two years, the system has saved clients $2.5 million in legal fees.
-In January, Michelle moved from Boise, Idaho to Mountain View, California to join a prestigious incubator program called Y Combinator to further develop the software powering Wevorce with her co-founder Jeff Reynolds.
+In January 2013, Michelle moved to Mountain View, California to join a prestigious incubator program called Y Combinator to further develop the software powering Wevorce with her co-founder Jeff Reynolds.